vllm-project/vllm/docs/source/models/supported_models.rst

     - ✅︎

 .. note::
     As an interim measure, these models are supported via Embeddings API.
-See `this RFC <https://github.com/vllm-project/vllm/issues/8967>`_ for upcoming changes.
+It will be supported via Classification API in the future (no reference APIs exist now).

 Multimodal Language Models